-The Hauser Leaders Program features the Hauser Leaders-in-Residence Program (HLiR) and the Hauser Visiting Leaders Program (HVL).
-While Hauser Leaders-in-Residence join Harvard Kennedy School for one-to-two semester residential appointments within the Center, Hauser Visiting Leaders visit CPL for short, richly programmed visits (2-5 days per stay) throughout the academic year.
+The Hauser Leaders Program is the only program of its kind at Harvard Kennedy School, hosting high-profile leaders and practitioners from across public, private, and non-profit sectors.
+The program features Hauser Leaders-in-Residence and Hauser Visiting Leaders who spend the bulk of their time at CPL advising students and engaging with faculty.
+Leaders-in-Residence join Harvard Kennedy School for one to two semester residential appointments within the Center, and Visiting Leaders are with CPL for short, richly-programmed visits throughout the academic year.

 Lawrence S. Bacow

 President Emeritus, Tufts University

 President Emeritus Lawrence S. Bacow served as the twelfth President of Tufts University from September 2001 through July 2011.
 During his ten years as President, he advanced the university’s role as a leader in teaching, research, and public service.
 Within Tufts, he championed academic excellence and placed a premium on open communication and close engagement with students, faculty, staff, and alumni.
 Nationally, he became well known as an advocate of broader access to higher education and the importance of need-based financial aid.
 Internationally, he played an important role in efforts to strengthen universities’ commitment to civic engagement.Dr.
 Bacow received his S.B. in economics from the Massachusetts Institute of Technology, his J.D. from Harvard Law School, and his M.P.P. and Ph.D. from Harvard’s Kennedy School of Government.
 A Fellow of the American Academy of Arts and Sciences, he is the recipient of five honorary degrees.